Country:

 InnoFlue® is approved for gas-fired Category II and IV appliances and is suitable for vertical or horizontal venting in new or retrofit installations, including chimneys, chases, and through-wall terminations.
 InnoFlue® Poloprophyline also meets UL-1738 code.

-Connector Rimgs are required for an installation of 2″ through 5″ diameter InnoFlue® to be UL-1738 and ULC-S636 compliant.
+Connector Rings are required for an installation of 2″ through 5″ diameter InnoFlue® to be UL-1738 and ULC-S636 compliant.
 Centrotherm strongly recommends the use of Connector Rings on all installations.
 Diameters 6″ and larger do not require the use of Connector Rings.

 InnoFlue® Polypropylene Special Gas Vent Systems can be field cut to length using a hacksaw and miter box or equivalent.
 InnoFlue® must be cut on the male end of the pipe, preserving the socketed (female) end.
 After making a cut, the end can be beveled at the contractor’s discretion.
 The end must be deburred using a standard deburring tool or sand paper.